solarsailer/matthieuoger.com/_posts/2014-08-01-taking-a-break.md

 I'm self-employed and I work every day at home for my company, [Pixelnest Studio](http://pixelnest.io).

-A common good practice recommended by almost any home-worker is to take a quick (3 minutes) break every 45 minutes or so.
+A common good practice recommended by almost any home-worker is to take a quick (3 minutes) _walking_ break every 45 minutes or so.

 1. It makes you move your body.
 Especially your legs and your back.
 2. It gets you out of your computer.